This article is also available in Urdu.

 Gender Bias and Gender Inclusiveness

-Undoubtedly most church leaders in early church times were male, and the list of qualifications in 1 Timothy 3:1ff assumes that the overseers in Ephesus will be male, and married, and have children, and be wealthy enough to have their own households to manage; but nowhere in the New Testament does it state that church leaders must be men.
+Undoubtedly most church leaders in early church times were male, and the list of qualifications in 1 Timothy 3:1ff assumes that the overseers or supervisors (episkopoi) in Ephesus are male, and married, and have children, and be wealthy enough to have their own households to manage; but nowhere in the New Testament does it state that church leaders must be men.

-The New Living Translation (NLT), (which gives the impression of being gender inclusive because it frequently translates adelphoi into “brothers and sisters”,) has taken the bold step of inserting the statement “So an elder must be a man” in 1 Timothy 3:2.
-This statement simply does not appear anywhere in any Greek manuscript of the New Testament.
+The New Living Translation (NLT), which gives the impression of being gender inclusive because it frequently translates adelphoi into “brothers and sisters”, has taken the bold step of inserting the statement “So an elder must be a man” in 1 Timothy 3:2.
+This statement simply does not appear anywhere in any Greek manuscript or printed text of the New Testament.
 The translators of the NLT have inserted this statement to put across their biased opinion that a church leader must be a man.
 They have tried to pass off their opinion as being “the Word of God”.
-Had Paul wanted to say, “an elder (or overseer) must be a man” he would have done so.
+Had Paul wanted to say, “an elder (or overseer/supervisor) must be a man” he would have done so.

 The opening sentence of 1 Timothy chapter 3 literally says, “. . .
 If someone (or anyone) aspires to ‘overseer-ship’, s/he desires a fine task.”
 There is no gender preference suggested in this sentence whatsoever.